equinixmetal-archive/docs-packet-legacy/guides/virtualization/vmware.md

 }
 </meta> -->

 This guide will assist in deploying a multi-node vSphere cluster with vSan support enabled on Packet.
-From begingin to end, you should be up and running in 30 minutes!
+From beginging to end, you should be up and running in 30 minutes!

 #### Prerequesists